fusioncharts/dev_centre_docs/using-with-server-side-languages/asp-net/creating-charts-with-data-from-a-database.md

 This section showcases how you can do this using the FusionCharts ASP.NET wrapper to create a multi-series line chart by fetching data from a database.

-<p class="text-info"> Although you can create all FusionCharts chart types using this method, in this section we will focus on only this one example these two examples. </p>
+>  Although you can create all FusionCharts chart types using this method, in this section we will focus on only this one example these two examples. </p>

-<p class="text-info"> Before you begin, make sure that you have copied the <a href="https://github.com/fusioncharts/asp-net-wrapper/tree/master/DLLFile" target="_blank">__FusionCharts.dll__</a> file in the **Bin** folder of your web application. </p>
+>  Before you begin, make sure that you have copied the <a href="https://github.com/fusioncharts/asp-net-wrapper/tree/master/DLLFile" target="_blank">__FusionCharts.dll__</a> file in the **Bin** folder of your web application. </p>

 ## Creating a Multi-series Line Chart